JCSDA/jedi-docs/docs/jedi-components/ufo/varbc.rst

       - predictor:
           name: scan_angle

-Here is the detailed explaination:
+Here is the detailed explanation:

   1. Defines the predictors (required)